Support Black Futures Lab

 Black Census Project

-The Black Census Project national survey gathers information for an accurate understanding of the diversity of our communities, of the diversity of issues that Black communities care about most, and of the innovative ideas and vision for how to transform our country.
+As the largest survey of Black people conducted in the United States since Reconstruction, the Black Census Project provides an accurate reflection of the diversity of our communities, of the diversity of issues that Black communities care about most, and of the innovative ideas and vision for how to transform our country.

 Meet Our Advisors